 Snowflake Inc. (SNOW) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the company had gained 27.82% over the past month.
-This has outpaced the Computer and Technology sector's gain of 2.35% and the S&P 500's gain of 1.54% in that time.
+Coming into today, shares of the company had gained 23.19% in the past month.
+In that same time, the Computer and Technology sector lost 11.18%, while the S&P 500 gained 7.91%.

-Snowflake Inc. will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Snowflake Inc. as it approaches its next earnings release.
 In that report, analysts expect Snowflake Inc. to post earnings of -$0.02 per share.
 This would mark year-over-year growth of 50%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $465.64 million, up 71.07% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $465.64 million, up 71.07% from the prior-year quarter.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Consensus EPS estimate has moved 0.16% higher within the past month.
 Snowflake Inc. is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Snowflake Inc. currently has a Forward P/E ratio of 1078.53.
-For comparison, its industry has an average Forward P/E of 41.96, which means Snowflake Inc. is trading at a premium to the group.
+Looking at its valuation, Snowflake Inc. is holding a Forward P/E ratio of 1157.46.
+This valuation marks a premium compared to its industry's average Forward P/E of 45.82.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 146, which puts it in the bottom 43% of all 250+ industries.
+This group has a Zacks Industry Rank of 134, putting it in the bottom 47% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.